landodoughty/Circuit-Simulator/README.md

 All code is provided broken down into general categorized files, most of these files have multiple classes within.
 A ZIP is also provided for the app itself, but you will have to dowload OpenJDK 17.
 If you do not want to do that, you can simply create a Processing sketch and add all the original code files and use that to run the program.

+You can find more about the program on my [website](https://landodoughty.github.io/projects/circuitSim/index.html).

 # USING THE PROGRAM

 **Placing Components**